ArchivistDevelopers/PruebaFlujo/README.md

 ## Code Structure
 For this project, Archivist proposed different architectures in order to find the most suitable solution:
 ### First Proposal
-In this first proposal, 6 contracts linked by 2 interfaces would be deployed:
+In this first proposal, 6 contracts linked by 2 interfaces will be deployed:
 - **IOEToken**: OE token interface which has built-in functions to update the amount of OE tokens held by a user when the user acquires or uses the tokens.
 - **IGenesis** : interface that will allow only genesis members to access the functionalities of the rest of the components.
 Furthermore, it checks the level of the Genesis to give access to higher level functionalities.